-Accounts participating in EBCE's program will benefit from rate protection from their enrollment in June through October 31, 2018.
-At the end of the summer season, EBCE will calculate the discounts and surcharges for each account enrolled in the pilot.
+Accounts participating in EBCE's program will benefit from rate protection.
+At the end of the summer season, EBCE will calculate the discounts and surcharges for each account enrolled.
 If the sum of all credits and surcharges is in the customer’s favor, EBCE will issue a credit to the customer.
 If the sum of all credits and surcharges is not in the customer’s favor, the customer will not receive any bill adjustments or be required to pay any additional charges.

 d.
 Notification Equipment: Customers, at their expense, must have access to the Internet and an e-mail address or a phone number to receive notification of a PDP event.
 In addition, all customers can have, at their expense, an alphanumeric pager or cellular telephone that is capable of receiving a text message sent via the Internet, and/or a facsimile machine to receive notification messages.